shmishtopher/CoinBlock/README.md

 # CoinBlock
-CoinBlock blocks services like CoinHive from using your browser to mine cryptocurrency without your consent.
+:crystal_ball: CoinBlock blocks services like CoinHive from using your browser to mine cryptocurrency without your consent.

-This is a proof of concept, refactor is required
+### What?

-Coming Soon!
+CoinBlock is a browser extention that blocks requests to browser mining services.
+It currently works in the chrome browser, with support for other browsers on the way.